Canon 800D vs Panasonic G9

 |Olympus E-M1 III||Y||stereo||mono||Y||Y||micro||3.1||Y||-||Y|

 It is notable that the G9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 800D or the Panasonic G9 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 800D:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.